SAP/openui5-docs/docs/Data_Binding_68b9644.md

     >
     >

--   One-time binding means from model to view once.
+-   **One-time binding** means from model to view once.

-The following table shows which binding modes the respective binding models support:
+The following table shows which binding modes are supported by the respective data models within OpenUI5:

 |Model|One-time|One-way|Two-way|
 |-----|--------|-------|-------|